Having seen an Iberian Wolf, we felt on a high, but we also realised that a Brown Bear would not be walking out in front of us anytime soon!

 http://roadrunnersmikelinda.blogspot.fr/2014/04/in-search-of-iberian-ibex.html

-And once more it worked, we got a sighting as we approached the Puerto de Monteviejo, just south of Riaño.
+And once more, it worked; we got a sighting as we approached the Puerto de Monteviejo, just south of Riaño.
 In the Cordillera Cantabrica.

 These guys seemed as happy to watch us!